 - Strokes respiratory failure

-What Are the Signs and Symptoms of Cocaine Abuse?
+What Are the Signs of Cocaine Addiction and Behavioral Symptoms of Cocaine Abuse?

 - Dilated pupils